brcontainer/html2canvas-php-proxy/README.md

 ### Next version ###

 Details of future versions are being studied, in other words, can happen as can be forsaken ideas.
 The ideas here are not ready or are not public in the main script, are only suggestions.
-You can offer suggestions on issues from github.
+You can offer suggestions on [issues](https://github.com/brcontainer/html2canvas-php-proxy/issues/new).

-* Etag cache browser for use HTTP 304 (resources are reusable, so making unnecessary downloads)
+* Etag cache browser for use HTTP 304 (resources are reusable, avoiding unnecessary downloads)
 * Cache from SOCKET, if not specified header cache in SOCKET, then uses settings by `DEFINE();`

 ### Others scripting language ###